RiiConnect24/Wii-Guide/_pages/en_US/themes-vwii.md

 After you have launched MyMenuify navigate to your theme folder and select the .csm file you just created, when it prompts you to install the theme say yes, then wait for it to finish.

-**Do Not** Power off your system until it finishes or you will brick your vWii.
+**Do not** power off your system until it finishes or you will brick your vWii.
 {: .notice--danger}

 After it has finished it will prompt you to either continue or exit, choose exit.
 When it exits you back to the Homebrew Channel press the Home button and exit to the System Menu.

-If you did everything correctly you should now have a different theme on your System menu.
+If you did everything correctly you should now have a different theme on your System Menu.

 ##### Reverting to Stock theme

-Launch the Homebrew channel.
+Launch the Homebrew Channel.

 Next launch MyMenuify and navigate to your theme folder.